Lochinvar

 Pontotoc County Timeline

-This timeline provides a concise overview of the key events in the history of Pontotoc County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pontotoc County, Mississippi.

 - 1836: Pontotoc County is formed out of lands ceded by the Chickasaw Nation in the Treaty of Pontotoc Creek.